Random quantum graphs: Preliminaries

-\begin{remark} In the specified range of $d$ the GUE matrices $X_1,\dots, X_d$ are almost surely linearly independent, so their span is a $d$-dimensional subspace of the space $M_{n,H}^{0}$ of traceless Hermitian matrices, which has dimension $n^2-1$.
+\begin{remark} In the specified range of $d$ the GUE matrices $X_1,\dots, X_d$ are almost surely linearly independent, so their span is a $d$-dimensional subspace of the space $M_{n,H}^{0}$ of traceless Hermitian matrices, which has (real) dimension $n^2-1$.
 We have therefore a map from a full measure subset of $\left(M_{n,H}^{0}\right)^{d}$ to the Grassmannian $\op{Gr}(d,n^2-1)$, which maps the tuple $(X_1,\dots, X_d)$ to its span.
 We can consider the probability measure on the Grassmannian by pushing forward via this map.
 As the density of GUE is proportional to $\exp(-\op{Tr} X^2)$, it is invariant under all maps on $M_{n,H}^{0}$ orthogonal with respect to the Hilbert-Schmidt product, hence so is its pushforward.
 It follows that the measure on the Grassmannian is invariant under $O(n^2-1)$, i.e. it has to be the unique Haar measure.
 This is the right analogue of a uniform distribution appearing in the classical $G(n,M)$ model. \end{remark} It is not difficult now to check that \Cref{Cor:trivautopsys} is a consequence of \Cref{Thm:trivaut}.
-Before doing that, recall that Hamana introduced in \cite{MR566081} the $C^{\ast}$-envelope of an operator system $S$, which is the unique $C^{\ast}$-algebra $C^{\ast}(S)$ containing $S$ completely order isomorphically, such that whenever $S$ is embedded completely order isomorphically inside a $C^{\ast}$-algebra $B$ then the identity on $S$ extends to a quotient from the $C^{\ast}$-algebra generated by $S$ inside of $B$ onto $C^{\ast}(S)$. \begin{proposition} Fix $n\geqslant 3$ and $2\leqslant d \leqslant n^2-3$.
-If the automorphism group of the random quantum graph $QG(n,d)$ is almost surely trivial, then the automorphism group of the underlying operator system is almost surely trivial. \end{proposition} \begin{proof} Since $d\geqslant 2$, the $C^{\ast}$-algebra generated by $V_{d}$ is almost surely equal to $M_n$, as two independent GUE matrices almost surely generate the full matrix algebra.
+Before doing that, recall that Hamana introduced in \cite{MR566081} the $C^{\ast}$-envelope of an operator system $S$, which is the unique $C^{\ast}$-algebra $C^{\ast}(S)$ containing $S$ completely order isomorphically, such that whenever $S$ is embedded completely order isomorphically inside a $C^{\ast}$-algebra $B$ then the identity on $S$ extends to a quotient from the $C^{\ast}$-algebra generated by $S$ inside of $B$ onto $C^{\ast}(S)$.
+Recall also that an automorphism of an operator system $S$ is a linear bijection $\Phi: S \to S$ that is a unital complete order isomorphism, i.e. both $\Phi$ and $\Phi^{-1}$ are completely positive. \begin{proposition} Fix $n\geqslant 3$ and $2\leqslant d \leqslant n^2-3$.
+If the automorphism group of the random quantum graph $QG(n,d)$ is almost surely trivial, then the automorphism group of the underlying operator system is almost surely trivial. \end{proposition} \begin{proof} Since $d\geqslant 2$, the $C^{\ast}$-algebra generated by $V_{d}$ is almost surely equal to $M_n$, as two independent GUE matrices almost surely generate the full matrix algebra (see \Cref{lem:twogenerate}).
 Since the algebra $M_n$ is simple, it follows that the $C^{\ast}$-envelope of $V_d$ is equal to $M_n$.
-It follows that any complete order automorphism of $V_d$ gives rise to an automorphism of $M_n$, which is exactly an automorphism of $V_d$ viewed as a quantum graph.
+It follows that any unital complete order automorphism of $V_d$ gives rise to an automorphism of $M_n$, which is exactly an automorphism of $V_d$ viewed as a quantum graph.
 It follows that the automorphism of $V_d$ had to be the identity. \end{proof}